hypertino/binders/README.md

 The aim of _binders_
 is to allow easily make fast (compile-time/macro based) serialization library for case-classes, collections, primitives.
-It takes most of the complexity dealing with macro.
+It takes out most of the complexity dealing with macro.

 Another thing provided by _binders_ is a schema-less (untyped) data represented by `Value` type.